OBSBOT Tail Air: A Wireless PTZ Camera with HDMI, NDI

 Privacy Mode

-The Device doesn’t have a privacy mode like the Tiny 4K does.
+The Device doesn’t have a privacy mode like the Tail 4K does.

 Multi-Functions